mbict/go-errormapper/README.md

-translator.SetFallbackTranslation(validate.ErrRequired, "This is a required field") translator.SetFallbackDefaultTranslation("There is a unknown error") translator.AddTranslation("A", validate.ErrRequired, "A field is required") translator.SetFieldDefaultTranslation("A", "A field has a error")
+translator.SetFallbackTranslation(validate.ErrRequired, "This is a required field") translator.SetFallbackDefaultTranslation("There is a unknown error") translator.AddTranslation("A", validate.ErrRequired, "A field is required") translator.SetDefaultTranslation("A", "A field has a error")

 translatedMap, allTranslated := translator.Translate( validate.ErrorMap{
     "A": validate.Errors{ validate.ErrRequired, validate.ErrMin, },